top of page

 Caveat: that comes after a modification.

-The original tremolo was a Kahler system which had the headstock lock behind the nut.
+The original tremolo was a Jackson JT6 unit.
+The Kahler behind-the-nut string-lock was used with this tremolo.
 That is a major design flaw.
 Let me explain:

 A guitar that has a non-locking whammy bar on it has problems.
 Using the whammy bar in an aggressive manner creates tuning issues.